-If you had told me five years ago that today I’d be blending colorful fertilizer powders made from plants with molasses and water—feeding ground-up dead plants to my marijuana plants—I’d have said you were crazy.
+If you had told me five years ago that today I’d be blending colorful fertilizer powders that are made out of plant material in with molasses and water—feeding ground-up dead plants to my marijuana plants—I’d have said you were crazy.

 For my entire marijuana growing career I believed hydroponics systems and nutrients are far superior to growing in soil or using organic nutrients.
 I viewed any other type of growing as primitive, messy, unscientific.
 I believed marijuana plants grown in pure hydroponics systems such as deep water culture using premium hydroponics nutrients always grew and matured faster, and produced bigger, more potent yields.